Khalil Wilkins

-Khalil Wilkins is an American college football quarterback for the West Virginia Mountaineers.
+Khalil Wilkins is an American college football quarterback for the Marshall Thundering Herd.
+He previously played for the West Virginia Mountaineers.

 Early life

 Wilkins began his high school career at Roosevelt High School in Washington D.C., before transferring to Riverdale Baptist School in Upper Marlboro, Maryland for his senior year.
 As a senior, he threw for 1,100 yards and 15 touchdowns while also rushing for 330 yards and four touchdowns.
 A three-star recruit, he committed to play college football at West Virginia University.

 College career

 Wilkins redshirted in 2024.
 Against Utah the following season, he threw for 63 yards and his first career touchdown.
 Following his performance, Wilkins was named the Mountaineers starting quarterback against BYU.
 In his first career start, he threw for 81 yards and two interceptions while also rushing for 89 yards and a touchdown in a 38–24 loss.
+Wilkins ended the season throwing for 185 yards and a touchdown, while also rushing for 243 yards and two touchdowns.
+He entered the transfer portal at the conclusion of the season.

+On January 18, 2026, Wilkins announced his decision to transfer to Marshall University to play for the Marshall Thundering Herd.